D-REX: Dialogue Relation Extraction with Explanations: Problem Formulation

-We formulate explanation extraction as a span prediction problem.
-Given a dialogue $d$ consisting of $n$ tokens $T_{1}$ through $T_{n}$, and a relational triple \textless\(s,r,o\)\textgreater, the goal of explanation extraction is to predict start and end positions, $i,j$ in the dialogue, such that the explanation $ex=[T_{i},T_{i+1},\dots,T_{j}]$ indicates that $r$ holds between $s$ and $o$.
+We formulate EE as a span prediction problem.
+Given a dialogue $d$ consisting of $n$ tokens $T_{1}$ through $T_{n}$, and a relational triple \textless\(s,r,o\)\textgreater, the goal of EE is to predict start and end positions, $i,j$ in the dialogue, such that the explanation $ex=[T_{i},T_{i+1},\dots,T_{j}]$ indicates that $r$ holds between $s$ and $o$.